Niguma: Thang Tong Gyalpo

-Niguma's teachings and spiritual practices
+Teachings and spiritual practices

 Overview

 The legacy of Niguma's teachings and spiritual practices is still available today within the Shangpa Kagyu tradition.
 Included in the corpus are songs and prayers (including aspiration prayers), a sadhana cycle called The Six Dharmas of Niguma (see below), mahamudra practices, as well as unique sadhana practice cycles for Chakrasamvara, and Hevajra.

-Examples of songs and prayers

-Like other early Indian mahasiddhas, Niguma is known for her oral teachings in the form of songs.
-Here are both songs to Niguma and songs by Niguma.

 The Six Dharmas of Niguma or The Six Yogas of Niguma?

 Niguma brought forth a tantric sadhana cycle, a cohesive set of spiritual practices, referred to properly as the Vajra Lines of the Six Dharmas, sometimes also referred to as the Six Yogas of Niguma.
 This is a parallel to the more well known Six Yogas of Naropa.
 Yet, for both Niguma's and Naropa's Vajrayana sadhana cycles, it is more accurate to use the term six dharmas.